Error Code Continuous OFF

 This article is for informational purposes only and does not guarantee the accuracy or completeness of the information provided.
 Always turn off power and gas supply before attempting any repairs.
 If you smell gas, leave immediately and call your gas company.
 Consult a licensed HVAC technician for diagnosis and repair.
 Any actions taken based on this information are at your own risk.

-What Does Code LED Continuous OFF Mean?
+What Does Code Continuous OFF Mean?

 Common Causes